ice-wm/ice-wm.github.io/index.md

 [![IceWM website logo][1]][2]

 IceWM is a window manager for the X Window System.
 The goal of IceWM is speed, simplicity, and not getting in the user's way.
+It comes with a taskbar with pager, global and per-window keybindings and a dynamic menu system.
-IceWM is available on popular Linux distributions like Debian, Ubuntu, Arch, OpenSUSE and Slackware.
+IceWM is available on popular Linux distributions like Debian, Ubuntu, Arch, OpenSUSE, Gentoo, Slackware, CentOS and also compiles on \*BSDs.

 ### Software